jinhyung-park-info/jinhyung-park-info.github.io/_pages/about.md

 My primary research interest lies at the intersection of computer graphics and computer vision: physics-based simulation, computer animation, robotics, and computational photography.
 My ultimate goal is to develop frameworks that can help us simulate, recreate, and manipulate the physical, visual world around us.

 **Ongoing**<br/>
-Currently, I am enrolled in the _NC Fellowship - Neural Graphics Track_ program, an AI-talent development program hosted and sponsored by [NCSOFT](https://kr.ncsoft.com/en/index.do).
-Along with specialized training sessions in computer graphics, I am currently developing a system that denoises motion capture data to generate realistic 3D character animation for game character development. <br/>
+Along with my professional career, I am also enrolled in the _NC Fellowship - Neural Graphics Track_ program, an AI-talent development program hosted and sponsored by [NCSOFT](https://kr.ncsoft.com/en/index.do).
+In conjunction with the program, I am taking specialized training sessions in advanced computer graphics and developing a system that can denoise motion capture data for generating realistic 3D character animation in game character development. <br/>

 Education
 ------